A sore throat can be very painful and is usually worsened by swallowing.

 People with a sore throat but no warning signs should call their doctor.
-People who have typical cold symptoms and mild to moderate discomfort may be advised to stay at home and treat their symptoms with over-the-counter (OTC) remedies (see see Sore Throat : Treatment).
-People with severe pain and/or other symptoms (such as fever, extreme fatigue, or a productive cough) typically should be seen within a day or two.
+People who have typical cold symptoms and mild to moderate discomfort may be advised to stay at home and treat their symptoms Treatment Sore throat is pain in the back of the throat.
+A sore throat can be very painful and is usually worsened by swallowing.
+Many people with a sore throat refuse to eat or drink.
+Sometimes pain... read more with over-the-counter (OTC) remedies.
+People with severe pain and/or other symptoms (such as fever, extreme fatigue, or a productive cough) typically should be seen right away.

 Doctors first ask questions about the person's symptoms and medical history and then do a physical examination.
-What doctors find during the history and physical examination helps them decide what, if any, tests need to be done (see Some Causes and Features of Sore Throat).
+What doctors find during the history and physical examination helps them decide what, if any, tests need to be done (see table ).

 During the medical history, doctors ask about the following: